ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Hey there, fellow developers!
 I’m Sachin, and today I want to share some of my favorite React component libraries that can make your…</blockquote>

 <h3>4.
-Next.js 15 Introduces Native Node.js Middleware Support - <a href="https://medium.com/stackademic/next-js-15-introduces-native-node-js-middleware-support-c539e380486e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 13 Next.js Open Source Projects with Most GitHub Stars⭐ - <a href="https://medium.com/lets-code-future/top-13-next-js-open-source-projects-with-most-github-stars-7a3398a5d5d5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Stackademic`**
+✍️ **posted by `Let’s Code Future`**

-<blockquote>The latest canary release of Next.js (v15.2.0-canary) brings a significant enhancement for developers working with middleware: native…</blockquote>
+<blockquote>Hey, developers! 👋Sachin here with an exciting list of top Next.js open-source projects that you should check out.
+Whether you’re building…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>